Cost to Replace a Built-In Microwave

 How long does it take to install a microwave?

-If you hire a professional (like a licensed handyman or general contractor), installing your new microwave can take one to three hours.
+If you hire a professional, such as a licensed handyman or general contractor, installing your new microwave can take one to three hours.
 A do-it-yourself install may take longer and will depend on your expertise.
 Some microwaves, like countertop ones, are easy to set up and plug in.
 With built-in, over-the-range or drawer microwaves, installation may be more difficult because you’ll need to position the unit properly before plugging it in.

 Do over-the-range microwaves always need venting?

-Yes, each over-the-range microwave has some type of venting system.
-Fans help regulate the microwave’s temperature and protect the electrical units from getting too hot in the cooking area.
-Some microwaves are connected to an exhaust fan and ductwork above the unit that removes the warm air and pushes it outside.
+Yes, each over-the-range microwave has a venting system.
+Fans help regulate the microwave’s temperature and protect electrical units from overheating in the cooking area.
+Some microwaves are connected to an exhaust fan and ductwork above the unit that remove warm air and push it outside.
 Others use a vent fan and filter to cool down and recirculate the air.

 Can any microwave go over the range?

 No, not any microwave should be mounted above the range.
-Each microwave is constructed with different types of venting systems, depending on where the microwave will be located.
+Each microwave is equipped with a different venting system, depending on its location.
 Over-the-range microwaves are specially designed with exhaust fans and/or vents on the bottom to help remove steam or smoke from the air when cooking on the stovetop directly below.

 Bottom line